Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Oklahoma State Stats and Trends

-- Oklahoma State has played 13 games, with nine wins against the spread.

-- So far this season, the Cowboys have been installed as underdogs by a 2.5-point margin or more three times and are 3-0 ATS in those games.
+- The Cowboys are 3-0 ATS when underdogs by 2 points or more this year.

-- Oklahoma State's games this season have hit the over on four of 11 set point totals (36.4%).
+- Oklahoma State's games this season have gone over the total in four out of 11 opportunities (36.4%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.